microsoft/CNTK/Documentation/Documents/Configuration Files.md

 ]
 ```

 The sub-sections in the reader section identify the different data records.
-In our example they are named **features** and **labels**, though any names could be used.
+In our example, they are named **features** and **labels**, though any names could be used.
 If NDL was used to create the network, these section names should match the names of the input nodes in the NDL network definition.
 These names will be used as the matrix names passed back from the reader and name matching ensures the correct records are assigned to the correct inputs.

 #### UCIFastReader

 UCIFastReader reads text-based UCI format data.
-The format of UCI data is a line of space-delimited floating point feature and label values for each data record.
+The format of UCI data is a line of space-delimited floating-point feature and label values for each data record.
 The label information is either at the beginning or the end of each line, if label information is included in the dataset.

 The following parameters can be used to customize the behavior of the reader: